Jacob Stallings Player Props: Marlins vs. Braves

 Jacob Stallings At The Plate

-- Stallings has gotten a hit in six of 14 games this year, but he has no multi-hit games.
+- Stallings has a hit in six of 16 games played this year (37.5%), but zero multi-hit games.

-- In 14 games played this year, he has not gone deep.
+- He has not hit a home run in his 16 games this year.

-- He has scored a run in three of 14 games so far this season.
+- He has scored in three games this year (18.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.